Install GVM Vulnerability Scanner on Ubuntu 24.04

 Install PostgreSQL on Ubuntu 24.04

-Run the command below to install PostgreSQL;
+Next, run the commands below to install PostgreSQL;

 sudo apt install postgresql postgresql-contrib postgresql-server-dev-all -y